theyokohamalife/solo_api/README.md

 # CRUD API with TypeORM

-This was created during my time as a student at Code Chrysalis
+This was created during my time as a student at Code Chrysalis.

 It's the start to an application I'd like to make to help English speakers in Japan find doctors that they can easily communicate with.

-Please enjoy my first attempt at creating a RESTful API!
+Please enjoy my first attempt at creating a **RESTful API!**

 # Usage